UffizziCloud/docs/docs/virtual-cluster-environment.md

 # Create Virtual Cluster Environments from CI Pipelines

 !!!
 Warning
     This page is under construction.
-We hope to provide detailed instructions soon.
+We hope to provide detailed instructions for creating virtual clusters from CI pipelines soon.
 In the meantime, you might find the links below helpful.
 Thank you for your patience.

 !!!
 Tip
     If this is your first time using Uffizzi, we recommend following the [Quickstart Guide](quickstart.md) and [Using Uffizzi](using-uffizzi.md) to see a preconfigured example of how Uffizzi is configured.